OregonTech-AWallace/CST465Canvas/6-ASP.NET/ViewBag.md

 <!-- View -->
 <h1>@ViewBag.Message</h1>
 ```
+**Complex Types**
-- No compile-time checking (typos and wrong types can cause runtime errors).
+Unlike ViewData, casting is not required with complex types.
+There is also no compile-time checking, so typos and wrong types can cause runtime errors.

 ### Notes and best practices
 - Both are scoped to the `current request` and implemented via the same underlying ViewDataDictionary.